ibm-cloud-docs/solution-tutorials/serverless-api-webapp.md

 Create a bucket configured for static website hosting:
 1. Click **Create a bucket**
 1. Click Custom bucket
 1. Enter a bucket name that is unique is across all ibm accounts.
-Try <yourinitials>-guestbook.
+Try `<yourinitials>-guestbook`.
 1. Select Resiliency **Regional**
 1. Select a Location, choose a region consistent with the {{site.data.keyword.cloudant_short_notm}} instance
 1. Keep the Storage class default